 The Board of Directors of Chr.
-Hansen Holding A/S remains committed to following the Danish Recommendations on Corporate Governance as adopted on 1 June 2013 by Nasdaq Copenhagen in its Rules for Issuers of Shares– and complied with the recommendations in all respects in 2016/17.
+Hansen Holding A/S remains committed to following the Danish Recommendations on Corporate Governance as adopted on June 1, 2013 by Nasdaq Copenhagen in its Rules for Issuers of Shares– and complied with all the recommendations, but the following one in 2017/18:

 Chr.
 Hansen is committed to being accountable to all relevant stakeholders.
 The Company has developed a set of policies and positions aligned with international conventions, treaties and standards.
 As part of this, Chr.
 Hansen continues to support the United Nations Global Compact’s ten principles in the areas of human rights, labor, the environment and anticorruption.

 A diverse and inclusive culture is instrumental for Chr.
 Hansen to be able to realize the full potential of the strategy.

 The positive trend towards more non-Danes in key positions continued in 2017/18, where the ratio increased by 3%-points to 46%.
 The number of women at manager level and in key

 positions increased in total numbers.
 As the total workforce also increased, the ratio remains stable at 39% and 22%, respectively.
 The number of diverse corporate management

 The gender division in the Chr.
 Hansen Holding A/S Board of Directors remained stable with two out of seven members elected by the shareholders being women.
 Similar to last year, the Board of Directors has achieved equal gender representation under Danish law.
 The Board of Directors maintains the target of having at least three women elected by the shareholders by 2022, as well as a strong diversity of skills, experience and nationality.

 Chr.
 Hansen is committed to conducting business with the highest level of integrity to ensure fair, safe and ethical business practices.
 This year, Chr.
 Hansen rolled out a new Code of